Say No More (Clay Walker album)

 Say No More is the sixth studio album by American country music singer Clay Walker.
 It was released on March 27, 2001, as his last studio album for the Giant Records label.
 After this album's release, Giant Records closed its doors.
 The album reached #129 on the Billboard album charts.
 The album's two singles were its title track and "If You Ever Feel Like Loving Me Again", both of which were minor Top 40 hits on the Hot Country Songs charts.
 In addition to these singles, the album features a cover of Ritchie Valens' "La Bamba".

 Background

 During an interview, Walker stated he had a dream when he recorded Say No More which was "Selling dreams, that's what I want my music to do."
-He also stated that the album is "Riskier, yet potentially more fulfilling" then some of his other albums.
+He also stated that the album is "Riskier, yet potentially more fulfilling" than some of his other albums.
 In press releases, Walker said that recording La Bamba "took a lot of guts to try this, because I know some people will rip me for it.
 I worked four years learning enough Spanish because I wanted it to be so correct that when a Latino hears it, he doesn't go, 'There's a gringo.'"